How to Get a Visa for Singapore – Index

-The most common option is to apply for a tourist visa an agent, that can guide you through the application process.
+The most common option is to apply for a tourist visa with an agent, that can guide you through the application process.
 It will only take a few days and cost you around USD 30 – 35 in total (including government fees).

-The eVisa is only for tourism purposes and widely used among Indians that visit Singapore.
+The eVisa is only for tourism purposes and is widely used among Indians that visit Singapore.
 As it speaks, it’s a digital visa that you can apply for online, it’s often done with the help of agents.